sensapex/sensapex-py/README.md

 # Sensapex SDK

 This python library wraps the C SDK provided by Sensapex's umsdk.
 It provides general access to the functions present therein, as well as a device-based abstraction.

 ### Installation

 `pip install sensapex`

+This library comes packaged
-Download [the latest umsdk library](http://dist.sensapex.com/misc/um-sdk/latest/) for your platform.
+with [the latest umsdk library](http://dist.sensapex.com/misc/um-sdk/latest/) for windows.
+All other versions can be downloaded and/or compiled separately and configured with `UMP.set_library_path`.

 ### Usage